Arizona Child Support Calculator — Calculate Child Support

 Child Support in Arizona

-Arizona calculates child support using the Income Shares model under the Arizona Child Support Guidelines, most recently updated in 2022.
-The guidelines combine both parents' gross monthly income, look up the basic obligation on the state's schedule for the number of children, and allocate each parent's share proportionally.
+Use this arizona child support calculator to calculate child support under the Arizona Child Support Guidelines, most recently updated in 2022.
+Arizona child support uses the Income Shares model — the arizona child support guidelines combine both parents' gross monthly income, look up the basic amount of child support on the schedule for the number of children, and calculate each parent's child support obligation proportionally.

-Arizona calculates support based on gross income — wages, salary, commissions, bonuses, self-employment income, rental income, and other recurring sources before taxes.
-Work-related childcare and health insurance are mandatory add-ons, allocated proportionally.
+To calculate child support in Arizona, the court starts with each parent's gross income — wages, salary, commissions, bonuses, self-employment income, rental income, and other recurring sources before taxes.
+Work-related childcare and health insurance are mandatory add-ons to the child support payment, allocated proportionally.

 Arizona Child Support Guidelines